Doni Tata Pradita

 Doni Tata Pradita (born 21 January 1990) is an Indonesian motorcycle racer who raced in the 2013 Moto2 World Championship.
 In 2008, he raced for Yamaha Pertamina Indonesia Team in the 250cc Grand Prix World Championship.
 Doni is the first Indonesian rider ever to participate in a 250cc Grand Prix World Championship race.

 Career

 Early years

 Pradita was born in Sleman, Special Region of Yogyakarta, and appeared in underbone motorcycle racing in Indonesia from an early age.
-He won two consecutive championships (2003, 2004) in the Novice Class of the Yamaha regional under 110cc 4T race series, the Yamaha Asean Cup.
+He won two consecutive championships (2003, 2004) in the Novice Class of the Yamaha Regional Under 110cc 4T race series, the Yamaha Asian Cup.